Global homotopy theory via spectral Mackey functors: Introduction

-It is then again natural to ask whether we can understand global stable homotopy theory in terms of fixed point spectra together with restrictions and transfers between them, and indeed there is a natural candidate for a theory of \emph{global spectral Mackey functors}.
-However, while several sources \cite{parametrized-intro, berman-thesis} mention (or implicitly assume) the existence of an equivalence between global spectral Mackey functors and global spectra, it seems that so far no proof of this has appeared in the literature.
-Moreover, neither of the proofs of the $G$-equivariant comparison mentioned above seem to immediately carry over to the global world.

-The first purpose of this paper is to end this unpleasant state of affairs: we will explain how one can apply Barwick's theory to the $2$-category of finite groupoids to obtain a notion of \emph{global spectral Mackey functors}, and we prove (see Theorem~\ref{thm:main-thm}):
+It is then again natural to ask whether we can understand global stable homotopy theory via Barwick's framework, and indeed there is a natural candidate for a theory of \emph{global spectral Mackey functors}.
+However, while several sources \cite{parametrized-intro, berman-thesis} mention the existence of an equivalence between global spectral Mackey functors and global spectra, so far no proof of this had appeared in the literature and the equivariant proof from \cite{clausen-mathew-naumann-noel} can not be immediately adapted to the global setting.
+The purpose of this paper is to end this unpleasant state of affairs: we will explain how one can apply Barwick's machinery to the $2$-category of finite groupoids to obtain a notion of \emph{global spectral Mackey functors}, and we prove:

-\begin{introthm} There exists an (explicit) equivalence $\Mack$ between the quasi-category of global spectral Mackey functors and the quasi-category of global spectra. \end{introthm}
+\begin{introthm}[{Theorem~\ref{thm:main-thm}}] There exists an equivalence between the $\infty$-category of global spectral Mackey functors and the $\infty$-category of global spectra. \end{introthm}

-We moreover make precise in which sense the global spectral Mackey functor associated to a global spectrum is given by collecting the genuine fixed point spectra together with all restrictions and transfers between them, see Theorem~\ref{thm:mack-vs-homotopy}.

-While we are working higher-categorically, our proof strategy for this is closer to Guillou and May's original argument in the equivariant setting than to the other proofs mentioned above.
-In particular, we will use $K$-theoretic constructions to pass from combinatorial data (namely the indexing category produced by Barwick's machinery) to homotopy theoretic objects (namely global spectra).